 During the test

-· Follow test center procedures.
-The staff at each center observes certain standard procedures to ensure that every examinee has equal testing time and that the operation of the center meets the criteria established by the Administrative Office of the U.S. Courts for standardized administration.
+- Follow test center procedures.
+The staff at each center observes certain standard procedures to ensure that every examinee has equal testing time and that the operation of the center meets the criteria established by the AO for standardized administration.
 The success of the test administration depends in part on your following these procedures.

-· During the test, refrain from any talking.
+- During the test, refrain from any talking.
 You may not give or receive help, or use books, papers, or aids of any kind.
-Do not read or work on the test during a time not authorized by the proctor or remove testing materials from the testing room.
 Candidates may only be excused from the testing room during an examination when they follow procedures announced in advance by the local test personnel.

-· During the test, work quickly and accurately.
+- During the test, work quickly and accurately.
 Do not waste time.
-Mark those items for which you are not sure of the correct answer; after finishing the test, go back and review your answers.
+Mark those items for which you are not sure of the correct answer; at the end of the test, you will have the opportunity to go back and review your answers.

 3.7 Suggested study references for the Written Examination